DDMAL/UtilityClasses/README.md

 More information on jMIR is available at http://jmir.sourceforge.net.

-Please contact Cory McKay (cory.mckay@mail.mcgill.ca) with any bug reports or questions relating to UtilityClasses.
+Please contact Cory McKay (cory.mckay@mail.mcgill.ca) with any bug reports or questions relating to the software.

 ### LICENSING AND LIABILITY